Pneumonia

 Pneumonia is an inflammatory condition of the lung primarily affecting the small air sacs known as alveoli.
 Symptoms typically include some combination of productive or dry cough, chest pain, fever, and difficulty breathing.
 The severity of the condition is variable.

 Pneumonia is usually caused by infection with viruses or bacteria, and less commonly by other microorganisms.
 (Note: The term pneumonia is sometimes more broadly applied to any condition resulting in inflammation of the lungs (caused for example by autoimmune diseases, chemical burns or certain medications), but this inflammation is more accurately referred to as pneumonitis.)
 Identifying the responsible pathogen can be difficult.
 Diagnosis is often based on symptoms and physical examination.
 Chest X-rays, blood tests, and culture of the sputum may help confirm the diagnosis.
 The disease may be classified by where it was acquired, such as community- or hospital-acquired or healthcare-associated pneumonia.

 Risk factors for pneumonia include cystic fibrosis, chronic obstructive pulmonary disease (COPD), sickle cell disease, asthma, diabetes, heart failure, a history of smoking, a poor ability to cough (such as following a stroke), and immunodeficiency.

 Vaccines to prevent certain types of pneumonia (such as those caused by Streptococcus pneumoniae bacteria, influenza viruses, or SARS-CoV-2) are available.
 Other methods of prevention include hand washing to prevent infection, prompt treatment of worsening respiratory symptoms, and not smoking.

 Treatment depends on the underlying cause.
 Pneumonia believed to be due to bacteria is treated with antibiotics.
 If the pneumonia is severe, the affected person is generally hospitalized.
 Oxygen therapy may be used if oxygen levels are low.

 Each year, pneumonia affects about 450 million people globally (7% of the population) and results in about 4 million deaths.
 With the introduction of antibiotics and vaccines in the 20th century, survival has greatly improved.
 Nevertheless, pneumonia remains a leading cause of death in developing countries, and also among the very old, the very young, and the chronically ill.
-Pneumonia often shortens the period of suffering among those already close to death and has thus been called "the old man's friend".